csc-training/summerschool/gpu-hip/docs/03-memory.md

     - Through prefetches
     - Through hints
 - Must still obey concurrency & coherency rules, not foolproof
-- The performance on the AMD cards is an open question
 - Easier to overlook optimization possibilities